-- Appointment Dates - # Mr Gupta attended these meetings at the invitation of the respective committees. - (1) Board of Directors (BOD) - Nominating Committee (NC) (2) - (3) Board Executive Committee (EXCO) - (4) Audit Committee (AC) - Board Risk Management Committee (BRMC) (5) - (6) Compensation and Management Development Committee (CMDC) - (7) This is our annual 2-day board strategy offsite - Fees payable in cash, in 2021, for being a Director in 2020.
-This is 70% of each Director's total remuneration and is subject to shareholders' approval at the (a) 2021 AGM. - (b) This is 30% of each Director's total remuneration and shall be granted in the form of DBSH's ordinary shares.
+- Appointment Dates - # Mr Gupta attended these meetings at the invitation of the respective committees. - (1) Board of Directors (BOD) - (2) Nominating Committee (NC) - (3) Board Executive Committee (EXCO) -) Audit Committee (AC) - (5) Board Risk Management Committee (BRMC) - Compensation and Management Development Committee (CMDC) - 7) This is our annual board strategy offsite - (a) Fees payable in cash, in 2022, for being a Director in 2021.
+This is 70% of each Director's total remuneration and is subject to shareholders' approval at the 2022 AGM. - (b) This is 30% of each Director's total remuneration and shall be paid in the form of DBSH's ordinary shares.
 The actual number of DBSH's ordinary shares to be awarded will be rounded down to the nearest share, and any residual balance will be paid in cash.
-This is subject to shareholders' approval at the 2021 AGM. (c) Represents non-cash component and comprises (i) for Mr Peter Seah: car and driver, and (ii) for Ms Euleen Goh: season carpark fees. - (d) As Ms Goh and Mr Sekulic will retire from the Board at the conclusion of the 2021 AGM, their Directors' remuneration for the year 2020 will be paid fully in cash. - Dr Cho was appointed as member of CMDC on 1 April 2020. (e) - Mr Ho stepped down as chairman of NC and member of EXCO on 29 April 2020. (f) - (g) (h) Mr Kaviratne, who stepped down as Director and member of BRMC and CMDC on 31 March 2020 will receive all of his Director's remuneration in cash. - Mr Olivier Lim was appointed as member of NC on 6 April 2020 and stepped down as member of CMDC on 1 April 2020. - Mr Teoh, who stepped down as Director and member of BRMC on 31 March 2020 will receive all of his Director's remuneration in cash. (i) - (j) Director's remuneration payable to Mrs Ow Foong Pheng will be paid fully in cash to a government agency, the Directorship and Consultancy Appointments Council.
-Mrs Ow will step down from the Board at the conclusion of the 2021 AGM. - (k) Mr Tham was appointed as chairman of NC on 29 April 2020.
+This is subject to shareholders' approval at the 2022 AGM. (c) Represents non-cash component and comprises (i) for Mr Peter Seah: car and driver, and (ii) for Ms Euleen Goh: season carpark fees. - (d) Ms Euleen Goh, who stepped down as non-executive director, chairperson of BRMC and member of CMDC on 30 March 2021 will receive all of her Director's remuneration in cash. - e) Mr Olivier Lim was appointed as chairman of BRMC on 31 March 2021. - (f) Mr Andre Sekulic, who stepped down as non-executive Director, chairman of CMDC and member of AC on 30 March 2021 will receive all of his Director's remuneration in cash. - (g) Director's remuneration payable to Mrs Ow Foong Pheng will be paid fully in cash to a government agency, the Directorship and Consultancy Appointments Council (DCAC).
+Mrs Ow stepped down as non-executive Director and member of each of the AC and NC on 30 March 2021. - Ms Punita Lal was appointed as member of AC on 31 March 2021.
+Ms Lal attended all AC (3) meetings after her appointment. - Mr Anthony Lim was appointed as chairman of CMDC on 31 March 2021.
+Mr Lim attended all CMDC (4) meetings after his appointment. - i) Mr Chng Kai Fong was appointed as non-executive and non-independent Director and member of AC and NC on 31 March 2021.
+Mr Chng attended all the Board (6), AC (3) and NC (5) meetings following his appointment.
+Mr Chng attended the 2021 AGM as an invitee.
+His Director's remuneration will be paid fully in cash to DCAC. - (k) Ms Judy Lee was appointed as non-executive and Independent Director and member of AC, BRMC and CMDC on 4 August 2021.
+Ms Lee attended all the Board (5), AC (1), BRMC (2) and CMDC (2) meetings following her appointment.